Skip to content

 EOF

-# add git user to the docker group
+Do not add www-data to the docker group